dyno-might/dyno-might.github.io/_posts/2020-12-22-what-i-learned-about-covid-19-from-pestering-a-bunch-of-biologists.md

 It turns out that the body fights viruses using a similar tactic.

-You've probably heard that T-cells are important to immunity to COVID-19.
+You've probably heard that T-cells are important for immunity to COVID-19.
 But what exactly do T-cells do?
 How do you get immunity?
-What's the difference in what happens after exposure to the virus in an immune person?
+What's the difference in what happens after exposure to the virus when someone is immune?

 It's debated if the Russians intended to completely destroy Moscow, but never mind.
-Imagine you wanted to implement "destroy our cities ahead of the French" as a deliberate strategy.
-If so, you'd want to be *very careful* that the French were actually coming before burning one down.
-Information moves slowly, scouts can be unreliable, and you aren't totally sure what the French army looks like from a distance.
+Imagine you wanted to implement "destroy your cities ahead of the French" as a deliberate strategy.
+If so, you'd want to be *very* careful that the French were actually coming before burning one down.
+Scouts can be unreliable, and who knows what the French army really looks like?
+(It's 1812, photography hasn't really been [invented](https://en.wikipedia.org/wiki/History_of_photography) yet.)
 You'd probably require the city authorities vote unanimously before going ahead.
-It's better to risk the French capturing a city than to risk a false alarm.
+It's better to risk the French capturing a city than to risk burning one down unnecessarily.

 But suppose you have a unit that fought the French for a month and captured some uniforms and equipment.
 You could distribute these soldiers and detritus to different cities, with orders that cities be immediately burned when they say so.
-Since they are familiar with the French they will burn a city only when needed.
+Since they are familiar with the French, false alarms are much less likely.

 That's kind of how the immune system works.
-All our cells are built with a "self-destruct" mechanism built in.
+All our cells are built with a self-destruct mechanism called [apoptosis](https://en.wikipedia.org/wiki/Apoptosis) built in.
 When there is a viral infection, our T-cells activate this mechanism on all the nearby cells to deny the virus any place to replicate.
-The body doesn't want this to happen by mistake.
-(That's how you get autoimmune disease.)
-For that reason, T-cells require a lot of signal that there's an invasion before they activate, meaning a long ramp-up period.
-However, when activated, some T-cells will store specific patterns from the virus, become "memory" T-cells.
-These move around the body and are programmed to activate very quickly, but *only when they see the specific pattern they have stored*.
+But the body doesn't want this to happen by mistake---that's how you get autoimmune disease.
+Thus, T-cells require a lot of signal that there's an invasion before they activate, meaning a long ramp-up period.
+However, once activated, some T-cells will store specific patterns from the virus, and become "memory" T-cells.
+These move around the body and are programmed to activate very quickly, but only when they see the specific pattern they have stored.

 ---

 I came to this strange analogy after pestering my biologist friends to explain COVID-19 to me.
-My logic was that articles for experts assume a Biologist Mental Toolkit that I lack, but it should be possible to give more detail to someone like me with a Generic Science Background.
+My feeling was that journal articles for experts assume a Biologist Mental Toolkit that I lack.
+Still, I felt it should be possible to give more detail to someone like me with a Generic Science Background.
 With their *enormous* forbearance, I was able to extract an explanation that could fit into my tiny non-biologist brain.
 This post gives that explanation in the form of a fictional interview.

-Here are some of the other most surprising things I learned:
+Here are some of the most surprising things I learned:

-1. **So much signaling.** The immune system is mostly a madhouse of everything signaling everything else, and rarely "doing" anything.
-Maybe this is a deep strategy to counter autoiommune disorders or parasites or cancer?
-It's hard to say.
+1. **Signaling.** The immune system is mostly a madhouse of everything signaling everything else, and rarely "doing" anything.
+Maybe this is a deep strategy to counter autoimmune disorders or parasites or cancer.

 2. **A machine that makes a machine make a machine that makes a machine.** Everyone knows that viruses use cells to make proteins.
 But the COVID-19 virus is a bunch of proteins, *plus RNA that says how to make all the proteins*.
 How does the virus make copies of the RNA itself?
-The virus builds an enzyme inside the cell that makes copies the RNA.
+The virus builds an enzyme inside the cell that makes copies of the RNA!

 3. **Immunity and memory cells.**  Immunity isn't really about antibodies.
 It's about memory B-cells which make antibodies (and do other stuff) and memory T-cells which trigger other cells' suicide program (and do other stuff).

 4. **Why we need memory cells.** Memory B-cells remember how to make virus-specific antibodies.
-But T-cells just sort of kill everything nearby.
-Regular T-cells can already sense foreign proteins and can already do their job, so why do we need memory T-cells?
+But T-cells just sort of tell everything nearby to kill itself (apoptosis).
+Regular T-cells can *already* sense foreign proteins and can already trigger apoptosis, so why do we need memory T-cells at all?
 It seems to be an issue of *tuning*.
-Regular T-cells need a lot of signals to activate.
+Regular T-cells need a lot of signal to activate.
 (It's a good idea to be sure before handing out suicide orders.)
 Memory T-cells activate faster, but only for specific patterns they remember.
+Memory cells are how the body knows this virus is something to take seriously.

-5. **Immunity and cell death.** It's well-known that RNA vaccines use your cells to make proteins and thus stimulate an immune response.
-But how do those proteins get out of the cells?
-You basically just wait until these cells die and break apart.
+5. **Immunity and cell death.** It's well-known that RNA vaccines use your cells to make proteins that are part of the virus.
+When those proteins float around in the body, they will immune response.
+But they proteins are made *inside* cells.
+How do they get out?
+You basically just wait until the cells die and break apart.

 Two notes about the content below:

 * I focus on the rare cases where something actually does any "work".
-The biologists agree the explanation below is correct, but are *pained* by the details not included. ("Interferon types (I/II/III) are the foundation of the entire immune system!")
+My biologist friends agree that the explanation below is correct, but are *pained* by the details not included. ("Interferon types (I/II/III) are the foundation of the entire immune system!")

-* There are a few things the biologists seem to believe, but were unwilling to endorse.
-I give them as clearly marked asides.
+* There are a few things the biologists seemed to believe, but were unwilling to endorse.
+I give these as clearly marked asides.

 ---